makandz/WiseFoods/README.md

 ### Some Features of Our App:

-1. Scan barcodes codes of food products
+1. Scan barcodes of food products
 2. Record all scanned products in an inventory system
 3. Expiry date for each individually scanned product
 4. Copy as a plain text to use.